Hair Loss

 5 Cute Hats to Help You Cope with Hair Loss

-I wore wigs nonstop for the first three months of treatment, but my biggest complaint was how hot and itchy they were.
-I couldn’t make it through a day at work without multiple trips to the bathroom to cool my head.
+I wore wigs nonstop for the first three months of chemotherapy treatment.
+My biggest complaint was how hot and itchy they were.
+I couldn’t make it through a workday without multiple trips to the bathroom to cool my head!

 At the YSC Summit last week in Orlando, I had the honor of meeting Dear Martha founder Maria.
 Her chic booth filled with stylish Panama hats, beanies, and ball caps with hair immediately drew me in -not to mention that Maria is gorgeous and stylish herself.

-The Dear Martha hats are not ordinary, they are stylish and functional – made specifically for the young fashionable cancer thriver.
+The Dear Martha hats are not ordinary, stylish, and functional – they are made specifically for the young, fashionable cancer thriver.
 Each piece of headwear by Dear Martha has a layer of synthetic hair attached to the inner rim.
 Attaching the hair to the rim instead of the full hat, it allows for air circulation, cooling, and sun protection.
 These are all important factors when going through treatment and help combat the awful hot flashes brought on by medical menopause.
-The pieces are easy to throw on to run errands, spice up a date night or enjoy a day on the beach.
+The pieces are easy to throw on to run errands, spice up a date night, or enjoy a day on the beach.

 There were so many times during treatment and as my hair grew back that I would have enjoyed something like this to help escape the everyday challenges of hair loss.
 Even now, two years after chemo, there are days when I miss my long hair and would love to throw on a fun hat with longer hair.
 Trying on the Dear Martha hats at YSC reminded me of the old me and gave me a glimpse into my future hair growth.
 The image staring back at me was beautiful, confident, and empowered.
 I used that moment to carry me through the days of disappointment I faced as I waited for my hair to reach the length it once was pre-cancer.

 I feel so lucky to be able to share this resource with you all today and gift two lucky readers a Dear Martha headpiece.
-Be sure to follow Dear Martha on social media and watch the new ball cap version dropping later this month, which Christine is rocking below!
+Be sure to follow Dear Martha on social media!

-Also, if finances are an issue, Dear Martha has partnered with United Breast Cancer Foundation to offer financial assistance.
+Also, if finances are an issue, Dear Martha has partnered with United Breast Cancer Foundation to offer financial assistance for cancer patients.
 This post is brought to you in collaboration with DearMartha.

 4 Comments